 How can I lower the cost of owning a car?

-From opting for a used car to keeping up with maintenance, here are four ways to lower the cost of car ownership:
+From opting for a used car to keeping up with maintenance, here are a few ways to lower the cost of car ownership:

-Buy used.
-If you’re stuck between a new or a used car, opt for lightly used.
+- Buy used.
+If you’re stuck between a new and a used car, opt for lightly used.
 Someone else has already taken the brunt of the depreciation, so you can pay far less for a car that’s nearly as good as new.
 A good rule of thumb to remember when shopping for a used car is to estimate that someone has driven about 20,000km per year.
 So a 3-year-old car should have about 60,000km on it.

 - Maintain your car regularly.
 Car manufacturers recommend regular servicing and maintenance – it’s often required to keep your warranty in effect.
-This can help reduce the risk of a bigger repair later on and keep the total lifetime car ownership cost down.
+This can reduce the risk of a more expensive repair later on and keep the total lifetime car ownership cost down.

 Compare car loans

-A car can cost tens of thousands of dollars over the course of five years.
+A car can cost tens of thousands of dollars over the course of 5 years.
 Using sites like the CAA Driving Cost Calculator, in addition to our guides listed above, to create a yearly budget can help you pick a car you’re able to afford in both the short and long term.

 When you’re ready to hit the dealership, compare car loans ahead of time to find the best rate available to you — and lower the cost of your car payment.